sadi200/Monad/README.md

-# Monad Testnet Automation Guide
+# Monad Testnet Automation Guide & Notification Your Telegram BOT

 ## Prerequisites
 - Ensure you have **MON** & **ETH MON** in your wallet.